easmar89/Meetup/README.md

 # Meetup app

-### Team Members:

-- Chinduja
+## Running the application

-- Maja
+- clone
-- Elie
+- `npm install`
+- `npm start` to launch the app
+- `npm run tests` to check test cases

 <hr>
 <br>
 <h2>MeetUp</h2>
 An application where you can see events happening around your location both live and online.
 Each event displays date, time, location and a small description about the event.
-You can readmore about the event, discuss the event in comments and subscribe or unsubscribe.You can search the event with keywords and choose live/online or both option.
+You can readmore about the event, discuss the event in comments and subscribe or unsubscribe.You can search the event with keywords and choose live/online or both options.
 A new event can be created by the organizer, Edit/delete can be done(by organizer) to the newly created event before the actual event date.
 This application is developed with React and Typescript and tested with Jest on the frontend.
 <br>
 <br>